CAPA Management Software for Regulated Industries

 Evaluating CAPA Management Software: Six Questions That Reveal System Depth

 CAPA management is one of the most contested categories in quality management software, and the depth of implementation varies widely between platforms that all describe closed-loop CAPA workflows.
-ETQ and MasterControl both hold high positions in this cluster with product pages that describe CAPA at the category level.
-The questions below distinguish a CAPA record system from a CAPA workflow engine.
+The six questions below distinguish a CAPA record system from a CAPA workflow engine.
+Bring them to every demo and require live demonstration for each — slide decks cannot answer them.

 Related resources: